Skip to content

 SI Leaders are students themselves, who have previously taken the course and earned a high grade.
 Faculty typically recommend students to become an SI Leader.
 SI Leaders attend the same class sessions with students, take notes, and listen closely to the professor so they are prepared to share with students how to effectively study for the course.
 SI Leaders are supervised by SMSU's Coordinator of Academic Support Services.

 A team at SMSU meets to review DFW data and courses with equity gaps to determine which courses to target for SI support.
 The DFW rate for a course is the percentage of students who received either a D, F, or withdrew completely.
-Once a course has been selected by the team, support from the faculty member will be requested by the designated SI Faculty Liasion.
+Once a course has been selected by the team, support from the faculty member will be requested by the designated SI Faculty Liaison.

 SI Leaders are often recommended to the Coordinator of Academic Support Services by faculty within the department of the targeted course.
 Students can fill out an SI Leader application by clicking on the following link: SI Leader Application